parcel-bundler/website/src/recipes/rsc.md

 Now you should be able to load <a href="http://localhost:3000/about">http://localhost:3000/about</a>.

 However, you may notice that when clicking the "Home" link, the browser does a full page refresh.
-To improve the responsiveness of navigations, you can fetch a new RSC payload from the server and update the component tree in place instead.
+To improve the responsiveness of navigation, you can fetch a new RSC payload from the server and update the component tree in place instead.

 `@parcel/rsc/client` includes a `fetchRSC` function, which is a small wrapper around the `fetch` API that returns a new React tree.
 Passing this to the `updateRoot` function returned by `hydrate` will update the page with the new content.

-As a simple example, we can intercept the `click` event on links to trigger navigations.
+As a simple example, we can intercept the `click` event on links to trigger client side navigation.
 The browser `history.pushState` API can be used to update the browser's URL bar once the page is finished loading.

 {% sample %}
 {% samplefile "src/client.js" %}